Lincoln's New Salem: Lincoln's New Salem State Historic Site

 In 1906, William Randolph Hearst purchased the village land and deeded it to the Old Salem Chautauqua Association.
 In 1919, the land was gifted to the State of Illinois.
-The site was open to the public on May 19, 1921.
-Over time, building reconstructions were erected on the foundations of the original village, mostly by the Civilian Conservation Corps, during the Great Depression.
-The location is presently called Lincoln's New Salem State Historic Site, featuring 23 buildings, mostly log houses and costumed interpreters, representing the era of Lincoln's residency.
-The cabins, shops, and businesses are furnished by period implements, objects, and furniture, with many acquired from area farms and homes.
+The site was opened to the public on May 19, 1921.
+Over time, building reconstructions were erected on the foundations of the original village, mostly by the Civilian Conservation Corps, during the Great Depression based on the documentary and interview evidence gathered on the 1800s, and archeology studies.
+The location is presently called Lincoln's New Salem State Historic Site, featuring 23 buildings of primarily log building construction and costumed interpreters, representing the era of Lincoln's residency.
+The homes, shops, and businesses are furnished with period implements, objects, and furniture, many acquired from area farms and homes.
 In addition to the village, the 700 acre park includes extensive woodlands.

 Twenty-two of the village buildings are reconstructed; one log cabin, the Onstot Cooper Shop, is original, although it had been previously moved by Henry Onstot to Petersburg in 1840.
 In 1922, it was returned to New Salem on what archeologists believe was its original foundation.
 In addition to archeological investigations, much of the town was recreated based on period documents and the recollections and drawings of former residents, who had been interviewed in the late 19th century.